 Wonderful old place in its way,’ said the Quartering Commandant; ‘pity to knock it about too much’.Evelyn Waugh, Brideshead Revisited (1945).

 It did not take us long to make our tour of the echoing rooms.

 The sense of ruin and abandonment in the altered setting brings home the devastation war entails.
 It creates an affecting contrast with the earlier descriptions of the laughter, romance and other intrigue characters share at Brideshead.

 The epilogue, where Ryder experiences a profound change of place, has an emotional effect.
 It conveys a haunting sense of how war reduces the familiar into ruins and remnants.

 When writing epilogues such as these where characters experience the past from a new vantage point:

 - Evoke emotion: How does your character feel under changed circumstances: Nostalgic?
 Sad?
 Stronger?
 Weaker?

 - Imagine ways to incorporate your stroy’s main themes: ‘Class’ and ‘status’ are key themes in Brideshead Revisited.
-The epilogue shows how war levels these.
+The epilogue shows how war levels these to some extent.
 The manor is no longer quite so grand and has been damaged.
-History and place-attachment are sacrificed to politics and change.
+Old orders are displaced amid violent change